Miglena-Medintsova/Miglena-Medintsova/README.md

 🌐 Tech Stack:

-JavaScript Basics
+- JavaScript Basics

-QA Basics
+- QA Basics

-HTML & CSS Basics
+- HTML & CSS Basics

-Software Technologies
+- Software Technologies

-QA Fundamentasl and Manual Testing
+- QA Fundamentals and Manual Testing

 📚 Currently Learning:

-Programming Fundamentals and Unit Testing
+Programming Fundamentals C# and Unit Testing

 🔍 About Me:
 I'm passionate about ensuring software quality and delivering seamless user experiences.
 With a foundation in JavaScript, HTML, and CSS, I'm diving into the world of Quality Assurance, honing my skills in both QA fundamentals and manual testing.